-If you would like to get in touch with a clinical research coordinator prior to your admission, please call (415) 476-5277 or email Lisa.Gertridge@ucsf.edu or Lisa.Wilson@ucsf.edu.
+If you would like to get in touch with a clinical research coordinator prior to your admission, please call (415) 476-5277.

 Travel Recommendations

 Every woman's pregnancy is different and we encourage you to discuss specific travel plans with your healthcare provider.
 However, for most women with uncomplicated pregnancies, travel through around 36 weeks is generally thought to be safe.